aryan9653/Riders-site/README.md

 # The Riders Adda

 Welcome to **The Riders Adda**!
-This is a platform designed for biking enthusiasts to connect, share experiences, and explore new riding adventures together.........
+This is a platform designed for biking enthusiasts to connect, share experiences, and explore new riding adventures together.

 ## Website Link
 [Visit The Riders Adda](https://the-riders-adda-agbnqbblvas8bp4x.builder-preview.com/)